Wolfowitz Doctrine: Drafting process

-Background
+Origins and background

-According to Barton Gellmann much of the document "parallels the extensive public statements of Defense Secretary Richard B. Cheney and Gen. Colin L. Powell, chairman of the Joint Chiefs of Staff."
+According to Barton Gellmann much of the document (first draft) "parallels the extensive public statements of Defense Secretary Richard B. Cheney and Gen. Colin L. Powell, chairman of the Joint Chiefs of Staff."

 Gellmann suggests Cheney and Powell believed that 1992's defense debate was a "pivotal moment" in the development of a post-Cold War security framework.
 For that reason, he concludes, both have given "unusually detailed briefings" to Congress to explain the "rationale for the U.S. involvement around the world as 'a constant fixture' in an era of fundamental change", "the rationale for the force, which they designed after collapse of the Warsaw Pact in late 1989."Like their public statements, the classified memo emphasizes the virtues of collective action and the central U.S. interest in promoting increased respect for international law and "the spread of democratic forms of government and open economic systems."
-Also like their public statements, the document describes a reorientation of U.S. defenses away from the threat of global war with the former Soviet Union and toward potential regional conflicts.
+Also like their public statements, the document describes a reorientation of U.S. defenses away from the threat of global war with the former Soviet Union and toward potential regional conflicts.James Mann discerns an evolution in the composition of the memorandum from 1989 to 1992.
+As Cold War doctrines became obsolete, the Pentagon gradually shifted its rationale for maintaining military power.
+Mann identifies Dick Cheney, Colin Powell, and Paul Wolfowitz as the "central figures in this drama."
+Cheney was the most critical of the changes under Gorbachev and the most relentless supporter of a high defense profile.
+Powell, on the other hand, believed in change, making him more open to cuts in defense spending.
+In the wake of the Berlin Wall’s fall, it became increasingly clear that Congress would pursue substantial reductions in defense spending, accompanied by a public debate over the expected peace dividend.
+Against this backdrop, Cheney in January 1990 asked Wolfowitz to revise the defense strategy; Wolfowitz worked closely with Powell during the process, which led to a modest proposal of defense cuts, while Bush and Cheney were refocusing the justification to different kinds of dangers like terrorism and weapons of mass destruction.
+By February 1991, attention shifted again to renewed risks emerging from within the disintegrating Soviet Union.
+After the dissolution at the end of 1991 debates about the peace dividend sparked again, and work on the DPG draft intensified.